thalescpl-io/CipherTrust_Manager/orchestrators/terraform/README.md

-# Deploy CiphterTrust Manager using Terraform
+# Deploy CipherTrust Manager using Terraform

 ## Deploy on
 - [Azure](./azure/)